Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

   * SRID. 指定该列 geometry value 所属的 spatial reference system (SRS).

-- GEOMETRY types can not have non-NULL DEFAULT.
+- GEOMETRY types can be assigned a default value only if the value is written as an expression, even if the expression value is a literal.

 - storage.
 4 bytes for SRID + WKB representation of geometry value.